cscart/docs/developer_guide/addons/tutorials/custom_templates_via_addon.rst

 .. hint::

-    We suggest you copy the file of an existing template is to minimize the risk of syntax errors.
+    We suggest you copy the file of an existing template to minimize the risk of syntax errors.

 -------------------------------------
 Example of the Template Settings File